Gopurangal Saivathillai: Plot

-A month later, both Arukkani and Murali's fathers make a visit to them.
-Arukkani's father discovers the truth and is shocked to the core, but Arukkani convinces him to not to reveal the truth to Murali's father, fearing for her husband's safety.
+A month later, both Arukkani and Murali's fathers pay them a visit.
+Arukkani's father discovers the truth and is shocked to the core, but Arukkani convinces him not to reveal the truth to Murali's father, fearing for her husband's safety.
 Arukkani's father agrees with a heavy heart.
 He convinces Murali's father to leave at midnight so as to leave the couple at privacy.
 Both Murali and Stanley start to like Arukkani.
 Finally, Julie learns the truth and sends Murali away with Arukkani, keeping her own pregnancy a secret.